Tourism in Mongolia

 In January 2013, the Ministry of Culture, Sport and Tourism of Mongolia approved official slogan for Mongolia's tourism called “Go Nomadic, Experience Mongolia” which, it believes, will properly position help boost tourism industry in Mongolia.
 However, after a year the Ministry replaced the official slogan to new "Mongolia - Nomadic by Nature.

 On March 5, 2014, during ITB Berlin 2014 exhibition in Germany, officials from the Ministry of Culture, Sports and Tourism of Mongolia signed an agreement to become official partner country for ITB Berlin 2015.

 The Ministry of Culture, Sport and Tourism of Mongolia has been restructured into the Ministry of Environment, Green Development and Tourism in December, 2014 as a result of country's government cabinet change.

 Activity travels available include trekking, climbing, bird watching, horse riding, rafting, camel riding, yak caravan and overland motorcycle tours.
 Many of these tours focus strongly on ecology and wildlife, and almost all of them include the Gobi Desert as one of their destinations; apart from its numerous native animal species, the desert is famous for its fossilised dinosaur bones and eggs.
 Mongolia's lakes represent another good hiking destination, as do the Four Holy Peaks surrounding Ulaanbaatar or the Gobi Gurvansaikhan National Park, in the Umnugobi.

 The economy of Mongolia is expecting "unstoppable" growth as its natural resources are tapped, which will enable further investment in infrastructure.

+In 2023, Mongolia decided to promote tourism and allow visitors from 34 countries enter the country visa-free until the end of 2025.
+Among the countries which citizens can enter Mongolia visa-free are all the European Union countries (except for Germany, which have already had visa-free entry to Mongolia), UK, Australia and New Zealand.

+In August 2023, Prime Minister Oyun-Erdene visited Washington DC to announce the signing of an Open Skies Agreement between Mongolia and the United States.
+Following this agreement, United Airlines’ inaugural flight to Mongolia took place in May 2025.

+Go Mongolia

+In January 2024, the Government of Mongolia launched Go Mongolia, a national branding campaign aimed at promoting the country's tourism and investment opportunities.
+According to official figures, the campaign contributed to Mongolia receiving 808,956 tourists in 2024, reportedly generating $1.6 billion USD in tourism revenue.

+In June 2024, Go Mongolia was announced as the official training kit sponsor and tourism destination partner of Fulham Football Club, a Premier League team based in London.